thomasekdahlN/wealthprognosis-app/README.md

-## Wealth prognosis predicts your yearly future economi from now until you die
+## Wealth prognosis predicts your yearly future economy from now until you die

 Makes a qualified prognosis of your economic future year for year until your death.
-It takes into account your income, expences, assets, loans, taxes, inflation and more.
+It takes into account your income, expences, assets/liabilities, loans, taxes, inflation and more.

 Configure all your assets, mortgage, income and expences.

 The program takes into account all known taxes in Norway, like fortune tax, property tax, income tax, capital tax, pension tax, rental tax, company tax, dividend tax, interest tax, wealth tax, inheritance tax, gift tax, sales tax and tax shield and calculates it for every asset every year
 The program looks at how much your max possibel mortgage can be The program looks at different F.I.R.E metrics so you can see when you can become financially independent and retire early.
 But recommends a different approach than the 4% rule - it will take the number of years from you wish to retire until the year you die - and sell the sellable assets until zero (fully configurable).
 You will still have your house, car, boat and cabin left after these sales.
+Supports correct taxation when transfering an asset from a company to private (first correct taxation on realization in company, then correct taxation when transfering to private)

 Supports normal annuitets mortgage and extra downpayments.